yusufusta/Boting/README.md

 * Single file, small size, simple to upload.
 * File download
 * Events
-* Currently works only with the getUpdates method.
-Webhook support will be added in future releases.
+* WebHook & GetUpdates support
 ## Requirements
 If you can install [Guzzle](http://docs.guzzlephp.org/en/stable/overview.html#requirements), you can use it easily.